Plugin Author: Frank Goossens (futtta)

 Help, I have a blank page or an internal server error after enabling Autoptimize!!

-First of all make sure you’re not running other HTML, CSS or JS minification plugins (BWP minify, WP minify, …) simultaneously with Autoptimize or disable that functionality your page caching plugin (W3 Total Cache, WP Fastest Cache, …).
+Make sure you’re not running other HTML, CSS or JS minification plugins (BWP minify, WP minify, …) simultaneously with Autoptimize or disable that functionality your page caching plugin (W3 Total Cache, WP Fastest Cache, …).
+Try enabling only CSS or only JS optimization to see which one causes the server error and follow the generic troubleshooting steps to find a workaround.

 But I still have blank autoptimized CSS or JS-files!